astronomer/docs/learn/custom-xcom-backends-tutorial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Airflow offers the possibility to use [XComs](airflow-passing-data-between-tasks.md) to pass information between your tasks, which are stored in the XCom backend.
-By default Airflow uses the [metadata database](airflow-database.md) as an XComs backend, which works well for local development purposes but can become limiting in a production environment.
-There are many use cases for custom XCom backend solutions, you can learn more about them in the [Best practices](#best-practices) section and the end of this tutorial.
+Airflow offers the possibility to use [XComs](airflow-passing-data-between-tasks.md) to pass information between your tasks.
+By default Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development purposes but can become limiting in a production environment.

-You can use cloud-based object storage such as [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) as a custom XCom backend or write your XComs to a local object storage like a local [MinIO](https://min.io/) instance.
+In cases where more storage capacity or the option for custom XComs retention policies is needed, you can use cloud-based object storage such as [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) as a custom XComs backend or write your XComs to a local object storage like a local [MinIO](https://min.io/) instance.
 This tutorial offers example code for each of these object storage solutions.

+There are many additional use cases for custom XComs backend solutions, you can learn more about them in the [Best practices](#best-practices) section at the end of this tutorial.

 After you complete this tutorial, you'll be able to:

-- Create a custom XCom backend using a cloud-based or local object storage.
+- Create a custom XComs backend using a cloud-based or local object storage.
-- Use JSON serialization and deserialization in a custom XCom backend.
+- Use JSON serialization and deserialization in a custom XComs backend.
-- Add a custom logic to the serialization and deserialization methods to store Pandas dataframes as CSV in your custom XCom backend.
+- Add a custom logic to the serialization and deserialization methods to store Pandas dataframes as CSV in your custom XComs backend.
-- Know best practices of using custom XCom backends.
+- Explain best practices of using custom XComs backends.
-- Know about the possibility to customize other BaseXCom methods for extended functionality.
+- Explain the possibility of customizing other BaseXCom methods for extended functionality.

 :::caution

-While a custom XComs backend allows you to store virtually unlimited amounts of data as XComs, keep in mind that Airflow was not designed be a data processing framework and you might run into performance issue if you try to pass large amounts of data via XComs.
+While a custom XComs backend allows you to store virtually unlimited amounts of data as XComs, keep in mind that Airflow was not designed be a data processing framework and you might run into performance issues if you try to pass large amounts of data via XComs.
 Astronomer recommends to use an external processing framework such as [Apache Spark](https://spark.apache.org/) to handle heavy data processing and orchestrate the process with Airflow using the [Apache Spark provider](https://registry.astronomer.io/providers/spark).

 :::